eerimoq/messi/README.rst

 - Guaranteed in order message delivery.

-- Client automatically reconnects if the server connection is lost.
+- Client automatically reconnects when the server connection is lost.

 - Protocols defined in Googles `Protocol Buffers`_ language version 3.